ully/ully.github.io/_pages/about.md

   2）I assisted multiple Fortune 500 clients in AI/digital transformation.

-  3）Recently,I am responsible for the research and development of LLM solutions in the company, and pre-sales and delivery for projects related to retail clients.
+  3）Recently, I am responsible for the research and development of LLM solutions in the company, and pre-sales and delivery for projects related to retail clients.

 * **2013.9-2017.6  [Qunar(去哪儿)](http://www.qunar.com) Technical Director/Architect**

-  As an architect and technical director,I built a technology team from scratch and was responsible for constructing and maintaining user-side systems such as the main website、search、recommendation and pricing systems.
+  As an architect and technical director, I built a technology team from scratch and was responsible for constructing and maintaining user-side systems such as the main website、search、recommendation and pricing systems.
 I applied technologies such as big data and AI to the business and improved business performance through data-driven operations and iterative optimization.

 * **2010.8-2013.9 [Baidu(百度)](https://www.baidu.com/) Senior Software Development Engineer**

-  As a core member,I participated in the initial design and development of the platform (iCafe), which aims to help engineers improve engineering efficiency by using Agile、DevOps、Platform Engineering , and more.
+  As a core member, I participated in the initial design and development of the platform (iCafe), which aims to help engineers improve engineering efficiency by using Agile、DevOps、Platform Engineering , and more.
 It has now become the first working platform for Baidu engineers.

 Education experience
 ======